Lily Allen’s Pink And Purple ‘Fringe Snapped’ In Instagram Upload That Showcases Multicolored Hair

 Last year, she released her fourth studio album, No Shame, which was met with critical acclaim and became her fourth top 10 album in the U.K. and Australia.
 The autobiographical album discussed the topics of divorce, being a mom, falling in love again, and being lonely.
 The album was nominated for a Mercury Prize Award, and this year, Allen was nominated for Best British Female Solo Artist at the BRIT Awards.

-At the very end of last year, she teamed up with British DJ and Producer, Shy FX on the track “Roll The Dice.”
+At the very end of last year, she teamed up with British DJ and producer Shy FX on the track “Roll The Dice.”
 On Spotify, it has been streamed over 4.3 million times.
 Lily has over 4.7 million monthly listeners on the app.

 In addition to new music, last year Allen also released her first memoir — My Thoughts Exactly.
 It became a Sunday Times bestseller, which she celebrated via her Twitter account.
 The book covers a variety of topics, such as feminism, the tabloids, money, bad managers, fame, sexual abuse, mental health, narcissism, co-dependency, festivals, motherhood, and stalking.